 - Make sure MetaMask is connected to app.

-- Enter your name in the search bar separated by dots and ending with
+- Enter your name in the search bar ending with

 Congratulations!
 You have successfully registered a domain on the Goerli testnet.
 Please note that because you registered the domain on a testnet, the domain only belongs to you for 28 days.
 Once expired anyone can claim it.